xrdocs/cloud-scale-networking/_tutorials/2018-09-04-bgp-evpn-configuration-on-ncs-5500-part-1.md

-# Task 4: Configure the BGP-EVPN Control-Plane in the Fabric
+# Task 3: Configure the BGP-EVPN Control-Plane

 MP-BGP with its various address families is used to transport specific reachability information in the network.
 BGP’s L2VPN-EVPN address family is capable of transporting tenant-aware/VRF-aware IP (Layer-3) and MAC (Layer-2) reachability information in MP-BGP.
 BGP EVPN provides the learnt information to all the devices within the network through a common control plane.
 BGP EVPN next-hops are going to be reachable via segment routing paths.
 In this configuration guide to configure EVPN in the Fabric, we will configure iBGP EVPN, however eBGP EVPN can also be configured and is support on NCS 5500 routers.
 Spines are configured as the BGP EVPN Route Reflectors.
 Leaf-1, Leaf-2 and Leaf-5 will all be Route Reflector clients.